vineet-motwani/Fitpage-assignment/README.md

 - Secure authentication handled by Supabase

 ### Profile Management
-- New users must complete their profile after registration
+- New users must complete their profile after registration (onboarding types).
-- Profile includes: full name, gender, and preferred batch
+- Profile includes: full name, gender, and preferred batch (other fields can be added as and when required).

 ### Batch System
 - Four available batches: